The Cost Of A Full Dependent Administration In Texas

-- In Part One, I discussed probate as a muniment of title, which is usually one of the least expensive procedures.
+- In Part One, I discussed probate of a Will as a muniment of title, which is usually one of the least expensive procedures.

 What Is Dependent Administration?

 A dependent administration is a fully court-supervised proceeding to settle an estate.
-It will be required if the decedent had no will, or had a will without specific provisions authorizing an independent administration.
+It will be required if the decedent had no Will, or had a Will without specific provisions authorizing an independent administration.
+It also will be required if ALL of the heirs do not agree to an independent administration after the determination of heirship, as I outlined in Part Four.

 The steps in a dependent administration initially are the same as for an independent administration as outlined in Part Two:

-- The application for probate of the will as an independent administration and request for letters testamentary is filed with the county clerk.
+- The application for probate as a dependent administration and request for letters testamentary is filed with the county clerk.

-- Then, a citation is issued as required by law.
+- A citation is issued as required by law.

 - After the citation has been posted for at least ten days, the case will be set for hearing before the county judge.
-If requirements for the probate are met, the judge will sign an order admitting the will to probate and authorizing the issuance of the letters testamentary to the executor(s).
+If requirements for the probate are met, the judge will sign an order granting the dependent administration of the estate and authorizing the issuance of the letters of administration to the person the court appoints as the administrator of the estate.

-- The clerk will then issue the letters testamentary.
+- The clerk will issue the letters of administration.

-- A notice to creditors then must be published in the newspaper of general circulation in the county where the probate occurred.
+- A notice to creditors must be published in a newspaper of general circulation in the county where the probate occurred.

-- A notice that the will has been admitted to probate must be sent to all the beneficiaries under the will unless they have waived notice.
+- A notice that the probate has been opened and an administrator appointed must be sent to all the beneficiaries of the estate unless they have waived notice.

-In addition to these steps, however, the court will have to be involved in sales of personal property and real estate.
+Most importantly, in a dependent administration, in addition to all these steps, the court must be involved in the sale of personal property and real estate.
 The process for handling creditor’s claims against the estate is also more complicated.

-Sale of real estate is a four-step process, involving a request to sell, approval to sell, report of sale, and an order confirming the sale.
-The court also will be involved in the ultimate distribution of the estate.
+The sale of personal property or real estate is a four-step process, involving a request to sell, approval to sell, report of sale, and an order confirming the sale.
+The court also must be involved in the ultimate distribution of the estate.

 Cost Of Dependent Administration

-The filing fee is usually about $375, and the cost of the publication of the notice to creditors varies widely depending on the city, from less than $100 to several hundred dollars.
+The filing fee is usually about $500, and the cost of the publication of the notice to creditors varies widely depending on the city, from less than $100 to several hundred dollars.
+Also, there may be substantial fees for the service of citation on beneficiaries of the estate who do not waive the service.

-This again shows the importance of having a well-drawn will providing for independent administration of your estate.
-The cost of a will is small compared to the cost of a dependent administration.
+This again shows the importance of having a well-drawn Will providing for independent administration of your estate.
+The cost of having a Will drawn up is small compared to the cost of a dependent administration.

 ** Please remember that the cost estimates given are only general, ballpark numbers for the Amarillo area and the costs can vary widely depending on many variables in your individual situation.